-4.2 File properties rule
+6.2 File properties rule

 This rule allows you to specify different file properties to filter by.
 Along with some additional options, this rule combines the file owner, file path, hash, and publisher certificate rule options from previous versions.
-D

-Warning: The file properties rules are only compatible with pre-2020.2 DriveLock Agents, if the property combinations in the new rule exactly match the corresponding property options from the old rule types.
+Warning: DriveLock Agents prior to version 2020.2 will only be able to check file properties if the combinations of properties are exactly the same as the settings in the old rule types.
 For example, if you combine the path with the owner and the publisher, the (old) agent cannot interpret the rule type accurately and will therefore ignore the rule.